 - 1. Go to the Credential Management page (System > Manage > Credentials). - 2.
 Click the [Actions] button and select Create Basic/Snippet Credential.
-The Credential Editor page appears:

-- 3. Supply values in the following fields: - Credential Name.
+The Credential Editor page appears. - 3.
+Supply values in the following fields: - Credential Name.
 Type a new name for the credential. - Hostname/IP.
-Type the IP address of the API interface.
-If you are using a non-standard port, included the port number in the IP address.
-For example, 1.2.3.4:567. - Port.
-Type "443".
-If you are using a non-standard port, include the port in the Hostname value, as specified above. - Timeout(ms).
+Type the IP address of the API interface. - Port.
+Type "443". - Timeout(ms).
 Type "15000".
 This value can be adjusted depending on your environment. - Username.
 Type the username for the Cisco Meeting Server account with admin access or the account with api access. - Password.
 Type the password associated with the above account. - 4.
 Click the [Save As] button.